CryptocurrencyRegulations/.github/profile/README.md

 Blockchain and bitcoin knowledge.

 🍿 Fun facts -
-I know what this technology will achieve and I wonder what it will.
+I know what this technology can achieve and I wonder what it will.

 🧙 Remember, you can do mighty things with the power of you mind!